 There are a few simple steps you need to take to detox and safely switch to a natural deodorant.
-The following is Leah Segedie’s recommended cleanse:
+The following four steps make up Leah Segedie’s recommended cleanse:

 3. When you smell an odor coming from your armpits, wash them and then apply aluminum free baking soda.
 After that, apply the natural deodorant again.
-Or if you are sensitive to baking soda, use the bentonite clay mixture.
+Or if you are sensitive to baking soda, use the bentonite clay mixture, and

 4. Repeat this process for up to two weeks or until you natural deodorant works for up to 6 hours.

-Note that the first day you start, you may be repeating these steps 5-10 times, but each day that number goes down.
+Note that the first day you start, you may be repeating these steps 5 to 10 times, but each day, that number will go down.
 Leah’s own cleanse ended after the 4th day, and the average person takes 4-7 days to complete this cleanse.

 You can replace deodorants and antiperspirants with DIY OR clean brands.
 If you need a DIY recipe that works even for your workout, this effective DIY Deodorant Recipe from Scratch Mommy will keep you odor free.

-Is a armpit detox for you?
-I think it’s worth a try as part of a cleaner, nontoxic lifestyle.
+Is an armpit cleanse for you?
+I think it’s worth a try as part of a cleaner, non-toxic lifestyle.